-Most often, the responsibility of finding or providing senior care falls onto adult children.
+Most often, the responsibility of caring for the elderly at home falls onto adult children.

-For some adult children, this increased dependency occurs right around your own retirement, and after your own children have left the nest.
-For others, it begins while they still have children at home, referred to as “the sandwich generation,” because you are sandwiched between two generations of people who depend on you.
+For some adult children, this increased dependency occurs right around their own retirement, and after their own children have left the nest.
+For others—referred to as “the sandwich generation”— it begins while they still have children at home.
+This group is referred to as “the sandwich generation,” because they are sandwiched between two generations of people who depend on them.

 Helpful Suggestions When Caring For Aging Parents

-The following 10 tips are relevant to both empty nesters, and the sandwich generation (SG), but we’ve marked some of them with ** to indicate they are a must-do for those of you stuck in the middle.
+The following 10 tips for caring for elderly parents at home are relevant to both empty nesters as well as the sandwich generation (SG).
+But we’ve marked some of them with ** to indicate they are a must-do for those of you stuck in the middle.

 1. Keep a close eye on your parent’s well being**

-At first, caring for elderly parents at home can be as simple as a weekly or daily phone call, checking in on their goings on and assessing their conversational tidbits for information on how they’re doing.
+At first, caring for elderly parents at home can be as simple as a weekly or daily phone call, checking in and assessing their conversational tidbits for information on how they’re doing.

 In many cases, this simply isn’t enough.
-Seniors who are struggling often hide it on the phone unless they are well into the throes of dementia or Alzheimer’s.
-It requires physical surveillance to assess how well seniors living independently are doing.
+Seniors who are struggling often hide it while on the phone, unless they are well into the throes of dementia or Alzheimer’s.
+Either way, it requires physical surveillance to assess how well seniors living independently are doing.

-Get familiar with, 10 Signs Your Parents Need Assistance to Safely Live at Home.
-SG’ers are especially prone to missing (or guiltily dismissing) these signs as time flies when you work, take care of children, are busy with extracurricular activities and have to keep an eye on aging parents.
+You might want to get familiar with 10 Signs Your Parents Need Assistance to Safely Live at Home.
+SG’ers are especially prone to missing (or dismissing) these signs because time flies when you work, take care of your children, are busy with extracurricular activities and have to keep an eye on aging parents.

 2. Enlist helpers early on

-Caregiving is a huge responsibility and it gets increasingly harder the older your parents get since their needs grow proportionally as time goes by.
+Caregiving is a huge responsibility and gets increasingly harder as your parents age even more since their needs grow proportionally as time goes by.
 Waiting until a crisis happens makes it difficult to figure out what exactly is needed, how frequently, who’s best at providing it, etc.

 Get the entire immediate family involved.
-Whether it’s providing respite care on scheduled days or times of the year, contributing to a general fund to support professional in-home care providers as needed, or someone to come to clean the house, etc. You’ll wear yourself out if you take it all on solo.
+Whether it’s providing respite care on scheduled days or times of the year, contributing to a general fund to support professional in-home care providers as needed, or someone to come to clean the house, it should be a team effort.
+You’ll wear yourself out if you take it all on solo.

 3. Find a respite care provider**

-There will be times you aren’t able to do what a parent needs:
+There will be times you aren’t able meet your parent’s needs: